 - Grind Boots: Likely through the use of metalbending.
 Song's shoes are made of metal, and so are several cables.
 He and other officers slide along them when trying to catch Korra.
 Song also demonstrated the ability to do it on roof shingles.

 - Mauve Shirt: He's the only named metalbender aside from Saihkan and Lin.
 He can be seen hanging around in shots with groups of police officers.

 - Police Are Useless: Downplayed.
 Song is at least trying to do his job, and he and the metalbenders in general are reasonably good at it.
 They just keep getting upstaged.

 - Punch Clock Villain: When guarding the brothers, he insists on them not going anywhere, so they knock him out.
 Lampshaded when Mako apologizes to him, as he's just doing his job.

 "If you can't make money during a war, then you just plain can't make money!"

 Voiced by John Michael Higgins

 A resident of the Southern Water Tribe and one of the world's leading businessmen, introduced in Book 2.

-- Affably Evil: He is a rather polite, friendly and genuinely kind man, even when he's trying to screw over others or profit on them.
-Even when he's exposed for his war profiteering, Varrick doesn't take it personal, apologizes for his actions, and is even genuinely helpful to Team Avatar thereafter, lending them a battleship for their attack on the Southern Spirit Portal.
+- Affably Evil: He is a rather polite, friendly and genuinely kind man, even when he's trying to screw over others or profit off them.
+Even when he's exposed for his war profiteering, Varrick doesn't take it personally, apologizes for his actions, and is even genuinely helpful to Team Avatar thereafter, lending them a battleship for their attack on the Southern Spirit Portal.
 Later, after he's relocated to Zaofu, he helps them figure out that Aiwei is the mole responsible for letting the Red Lotus into Zaofu.